ruitaiS/capstone-2/README.md

 ## Results:
-A results section that presents the modeling results and discusses the model performance.

-(TODO: Maybe broad overview of other methods used and their results)

 The model which was used for final testing on the holdout set was the hydrid model consisting of picking the higher rated player to win when the rating difference was greater than a threshold, and picking the majority winner of the ECO group when the rating difference was below the threshold.